What support is available if I have been sexually harassed

 For staff

-• Contact Human Resources.
+• Contact People and Culture.
 If you are a member of staff or manager your HR partner will be able to identify the support that’s available for you.

 • Employee Assistance Programme.
 As a staff member at BCU, you can utilise the EAP by following the link for more information.